josephedradan/code_analyzer/README.md

 * Blue foreground code is a callable's definition.
 * Green foreground code is a callable being executed.
-* Red background code is a result of one of the method calls below:
+* Red foreground text is a result of one of the method calls below:
     * .record_comment_for_interpretable_next(...)
     * .record_comment_for_interpretable_previous(...)